Tariff Update: New-Car Prices, May 2026

 Who absorbed the tariff

-Most major automakers moved quickly to absorb at least part of the tariff rather than pass it directly to consumers.
-A sharp price increase on already-inflated vehicles risks cratering transaction volumes, which is worse for the business than eating a margin hit.
+Most automakers moved fast to eat at least part of the tariff rather than pass it straight through.
+The logic is simple — a sharp price hike on already-expensive cars tanks transaction volume, which hurts the business more than a margin dent.

 Toyota and Honda are the most exposed.
-Both build the majority of their high-volume crossovers and sedans in Japan with final assembly for some models in the US.
-Toyota absorbed the tariff on Camry (assembled in Georgetown, KY), but the Camry-based RAV4 is subject to it for versions assembled in Japan.
-Honda's domestically built Pilot and Ridgeline are unaffected.
-The CR-V, partly assembled in Canada and partly in Indiana, has complex exposure.
+Both build the bulk of their high-volume crossovers and sedans in Japan, with some US final assembly.
+Toyota absorbed the tariff on the Camry (built in Georgetown, KY), but Japan-built RAV4 versions are subject to it.
+Honda's US-built Pilot and Ridgeline are unaffected; the CR-V, split between Canada and Indiana, has more complicated exposure.

-Hyundai and Kia have benefited from their Georgia manufacturing campus.
-The IONIQ 5, EV6, and most high-volume crossovers from both brands are being assembled domestically, which sidesteps the tariff entirely.
-This has given both brands a significant pricing advantage in May.
+Hyundai and Kia are the quiet winners thanks to their Georgia campus.
+The IONIQ 5, EV6, and most high-volume crossovers from both brands are assembled domestically, sidestepping the tariff entirely — and that's handed them a real pricing edge in May.

-European brands have largely passed through the tariff.
-BMW, Mercedes-Benz, and Audi vehicles assembled in Europe have seen MSRP increases of class="relative z-10",500–$3,000 on most models.
-The exception is BMW's Spartanburg, SC plant, which builds X3, X4, X5, X6, X7, and XM models domestically.
+European brands mostly passed it through.
+BMW, Mercedes, and Audi models built in Europe have seen MSRP increases of class="relative z-10",500–$3,000.
+The exception is BMW's Spartanburg, SC plant, which builds the X3, X4, X5, X6, X7, and XM here.

 Where prices actually moved